• Three Day Tiki Tour

 Every trip is unique like each of our clients.

 We are normally able to secure space at Awaroa Glamping but at peak times this may not be possible, when booking your reservation it will be unconfirmed until we secure space.
-In the event we are not able to secure space we can discuss alternative accommodation in the National Park.
+In the event we are not able to secure space we can discuss alternative accommodation in the National Park

 • Check-in: 8.15 am

-• Age: Minimum 12 years, under the age of 18 you need to be accompanied by an adult on a 1 to 1 ratio
+• Age: Minimum age is 12 years old.
+Anyone under 18 must be accompanied by an adult on a 1:1 ratio

 • Food: Partially catered